 It’s obviously inspired by the most famous Notre Dame de Paris and have the same structure.

-It is a Roman Catholic Church and is based on a neo-Gothic architecture.
+It is a Roman Catholic Church and is based on a neo-Gothic architecture, and is one of the best things to do in Nice.

 This landmark of Nice need to be in your bucket list, it’s FREE, and is something you cannot miss at all, especially if you are in France.